albertoalvaradojr/Scension-Game/README.md

 <h2>Neutral Rewards Logic</h2>

 <br>
-Neutral rewards are released in 4 sections that are continuously cycled throughout the entire match.
-Starting at 90 seconds into the match the reward zones labeled #1 will activate(releasing a treasure chest) at the marked location, allowing any player from any team to collect the neutral reward, rewarding their entire team with massive amounts of gold.
-I implemented the logic behind the Neutral Reward Timers,spawning, and UI for the rewards.
+Implemented the Neutral Reward system, where reward zones rotate continuously across four different sections throughout the match.
+Designed the gameplay logic so that, beginning 90 seconds into the match, reward zones labeled “#1” activate and spawn treasure chests at designated map locations.
+Any player from any team can capture the neutral reward, granting their entire team a large gold bonus.
+Developed the core systems for neutral reward timers, reward spawning behavior, and UI integration to keep players informed of active reward locations and timings.

 <br>